Tampons for teenagers: are they safe to use? | luna app

 Periods & hormones

-Within the app, luna’s medical team gets lots of worried questions from teens asking about swimming or doing sports on their period, understandably they're worried about bulky period products showing through their PE kit, inhibiting movement and leaking.
+Within the app, luna’s medical team gets lots of worried questions from teens asking about swimming or doing sports on their period, because of their use of bulky period products that inhibit movement, and risks of leaking.

 We really want to encourage girls to continue being active, through puberty and beyond, whether that’s with tampons or alternatives like period swimwear for teens.